-If you’re in So Cal and need a weekend activity and love dogs, head over to the California Science Center in Los Angeles to check out ‘Dogs!
+If you’re in So Cal, need a weekend activity, and love dogs, head over to the California Science Center in Los Angeles to check out ‘Dogs!
 A Science Tail.’
-This new featured exhibit opened this past Saturday, March 16, 2019 and will run through January 2020.
-With the boys gone over the weekend for a camp out, a trip to the Science Center was the perfect place for a girls’ day out.
-Because the best trips involve fun, education, and dogs.
+This new featured exhibit opened this past Saturday, March 16, 2019, and will run through January 2020.
+With the boys gone over the weekend for a campout, a trip to the Science Center was the perfect place for a girls’ day out.
+Because the best trips involve fun, learning, and dogs.

-Beginning thousands of years ago with the cohabitation of friendly wolves with man and the domestication of the first dogs, ‘Dogs!
-A Science Tale’ takes us through years of relationship between dogs and humans.
+‘Dogs!
+A Science Tale’ takes us through years of relationship between dogs and humans, beginning thousands of years ago with the cohabitation of friendly wolves with man and the domestication of the first dogs.
 The exhibit also features dogs in pop culture and art, along with laws regarding dog ownership, the features of different dog breeds, and how to care for our furry companions.
-The exhibit is interactive, with games and hands on displays, perfect for dog lovers of all ages.
+The exhibit is interactive, with games and hands-on displays, perfect for dog lovers of all ages.
 The girls had a great time.
 Sami particularly enjoyed playing two rounds of “Jeopawdy!” hosted by a recording of the real Alex Trebek.
-Emily liked everything, and enjoyed buying dog toys for Owen and other doggo-themed merchandise from the gift shop at the end of the exhibit.
+Emily liked everything and enjoyed buying dog toys for Owen and other doggo-themed merchandise from the gift shop at the end of the exhibit.
 There are also live demonstrations every two hours.
-We missed the service dog demo in the morning hours, but caught part of the LAPD canine demo in the afternoon.
+We missed the service dog demo in the morning hours but caught part of the LAPD canine demo in the afternoon.

 In conjunction with the exhibit, “Superpower Dogs” is playing at the IMAX in 3D.
 The movie is narrated by Chris Evans, aka Captain America, and features the true stories of superhero service dogs in various jobs, from search and rescue to emotional support.
-It was the perfect end to a dog day.
+It was the perfect end to a dog day of spring.

 We loved “Superpower Dogs 3D.”
 I typically wouldn’t pay for an IMAX movie, but this one was really good.
 We truly enjoyed learning about different rescue dogs, and the training they receive to harness their superpowers and become the heroes they are meant to be.
 I recommend purchasing the combo pack covering the cost of entry for the exhibit and IMAX to save a few dollars.
 If you are a larger family, a membership might help to offset the costs, and group rates are available.
 Tickets available to purchase at CaliforniaScienceCenter.org or at the box office.

 Museum admission is free, but the special exhibits “Dogs!
-A Science Tale” and Endeavour require paid admission.
+A Science Tale” and the Space Shuttle Endeavour require paid admission.
 Also note, lot parking is $12 cash only.

 This exhibit is for humans only.
 Per the Science Center website “Service dogs that have been individually trained to work or perform tasks for a guest with a disability are welcome, in accordance with the Americans with Disabilities Act.
 Pets, comfort animals, emotional support animals, or therapy animals are not allowed, for the safety of the Science Center’s exhibit animals.”
 You can share what you learned when you come home to your best buddy, and maybe with a new treat from the gift shop.

-Following our girls’ day out, we returned home to our favorite boy.
-He was happy to see us, and looks forward to playing with the new puzzle ball Emily picked out for him.
-We walked away from the exhibit and movie with a renewed love and appreciation for dogs, and the feeling that we really don’t deserve them.
+Following our day out, we returned home to our favorite boy.
+He was happy to see us and looks forward to playing with the new puzzle ball Emily picked out for him.
+We walked away from the exhibit and movie with a renewed love and appreciation for dogs and the feeling that we really don’t deserve them.
 But we’re thankful to have them.